What Does it Take to Be a Transportation Planner?

 - Oracle Primavera Enterprise Project Portfolio Management

-What work experience do I need to become a Transportation Planner?
+How do I Become a Transportation Planner?

-Where do Transportation Planners Work?
+Where Transportation Planners Work

 The table below shows some of the most common industries where those employed in this career field work.